cloudlinux/imunify360-doc-test/docs/hosting_panels_specific_settin/README.md

 ### ModSecurity 3 + Apache limitations

 Since version 92, cPanel is adding experimental support of ModSecurity 3.x and starting from version 5.7, we implement **experimental** support of ModSecurity version 3 on cPanel.
 There are still some issues that prevent some Imunify360 features from working property.
-They are summarized below:
+The feature limitations are:

-* Mod_security3 does not work properly with mod_remoteip
+* working with mod_ruid2
-* mod_ruid2 issue
+* working with mod_remoteip
-* App-specific ruleset feature does not work
+* app-specific ruleset feature
-* HackerTrap does not work
+* HackerTrap
-* Uploaded files scanning does not work
+* uploaded files scanning
-* Simple password redirect feature does not work
+* simple password redirect

 ## Plesk